Sancho-M/PC_Sensors2Modbus/README.md

 ﻿SensorsToModbus

-A professional C# console application that runs in the system tray, collects sensor data from your PC, and provides access to it via the Modbus RTU protocol through a serial port (COM).
+A small C# console application that runs in the system tray, collects PC sensor data, and makes it available via the Modbus RTU protocol through a serial (COM) port.

 Installation & Running